 (Source: Australian Bureau of Statistics)

-For species-specific information, on cattle, sheep, goats or dairy cattle, click the links below.
+For species-specific information, on cattle, sheep, goats or dairy cattle, click the links below or visit the Meat & Livestock Australia statistics page, by clicking here.

 Looking For More Information?